What Do Kids Eat? That's the $64,000.00 Question.

 Addressing Nutritional Concerns

-You may often worry about whether your children is getting enough nutrients, especially if they are picky eaters.
+You may often worry about whether your child is getting enough nutrients, especially if they are picky eaters.

 Serving a balanced diet with as many foods from all the food groups is more than necessary.